zerotier/ZeroTierOne/netcon/README.md

     mkdir /tmp/netcon-test-home
     cp -f ./netcon/liblwip.so /tmp/netcon-test-home

-Now you can run the service (no sudo needed, and *-d* tells it to run in the background and can be omitted if you want it not to daemonize):
+Now you can run the service (no sudo needed, and *-d* tells it to run in the background):

     ./zerotier-netcon-service -d /tmp/netcon-test-home